-If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
-Press () Power again to start the projector after the fans stop and the POWER indicator light turns orange.
+- If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+Press () Power again to start the projector after the fans stop and the POWER indicator light turns - Lamp life results will vary depending on environmental conditions and usage.